ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    Wait for the instances to scale as the aggregate period is set to `90 seconds` and cooldown period set to `120 seconds`.
    {:tip}

-## Set up a dedicated host and provision a VSI with data volume
+## Set up a dedicated host and provision a VSI with encrypted data volume
 {: #vpc-scaling-dedicated-compute-dedicated}
 {: step}